 “I” statements: Express yourself in the first person.
 “I feel” this way or “I believe” that or “I wish” this.
 Using “I” statements opens communication opportunities because it does not blame others. (ex.
 I’m angry because you forgot to do the dishes vs. You make me mad because you forgot to do the dishes) For most of us it is easier and less stressful to have conversations when we are not blamed or fussed at

 Feeling words: Make sure to use correct, specific feeling words.
 For example, “upset” could mean angry, sad, or anxious.
-Choosing the word that best describes your feelings or the situation makes communicating your feelings more clear and leaves less room for misinterpretation.
+Choosing the word that best describes your feelings or the situation makes communicating your feelings more clearly and leaves less room for misinterpretation.

 Respect others: Speak in a rational tone of voice, without yelling or name-calling.